Omega VS Patek Philippe

-PATEK PHILIPPE: This brand has been around for a very long time and has a different type of recognition than Omega.
-They would impress a watchmaker whereas an Omega would more likely impress your average layman.
+PATEK PHILIPPE: This brand has been around for a very long time and has one-of-a-kind recognition.
+This brand would impress a watchmaker whereas an Omega would more likely impress your average layman.
 It is a top-tier brand, the Rolls Royce of watchmakers if you will.

-OMEGA: Omega is also an excellent watchmaker, but I would compare it (in contrast to the above vehicular example) to a high-end German sports car brand such as Porsche.
-This is in the sense that it is a sportier brand with incredible precision.
+OMEGA: Also an excellent watchmaker, but would be compared (in terms of car brands like above) to a high-end German sports car such as Porsche in the sense that it is a sportier brand with incredible precision.

-I will rarely ever get asked: “What’s cheaper, an Omega or a Patek Philippe watch?”
-You probably already know the answer, but if you want to hear it from this horse’s mouth I’ll say it anyway.
 Patek Philippe is most certainly the more expensive brand in this comparison.
-Which leads us to the next important question.
+This leads us to the next important question.

 Is it worth it to buy a Patek Philippe?
-You may be able to find a very high-end Omega model that will sell for less than an entry-level Patek Philippe watch.
-But in terms of entry-level watches, Omega is almost 400% more affordable.
-You may also find that spending 5-figures on an Omega watch will get you more features than if you spent that same amount on a Patek Philippe.
-However, you won't get the prestige of the Patek Philippe brand, nor will you get the longevity in the resale value that comes with buying a Patek if you ever decide to sell the watch.
+You may find that spending 5-figures on an Omega watch will get you more features than if you spent that same amount on a Patek but you won't get the prestige of the more expensive brand, nor will you get the longevity in the resale value.

 IMPORTANT NOTE: Larger sized men’s Patek Philippe watches will run you a few thousand dollars more for an entry-level model and Patek Philippe hasn’t quite jumped on the bandwagon of using big or significantly larger case sizes like many other brands have been doing for the last few years.